 A closer inspection of a pyramid scheme’s so called “products” typically reveals that they have no real market value.
 This is because the products are often “gimmicks” such as certificates, spurious training programs or magazine subscriptions, illusory discounts, or over-priced and under-performing “miracle” treatments and the like.
 Recruits are often obliged to “invest” in large quantities of these products with no realistic prospect of marketing them to actual consumers (or returning them for credit).
 Their investments, however, generate substantial income for the promoter who enticed them into the scheme.

-The following factors differentiate illegal pyramids from lawful Direct Selling businesses:
+How to differentiate illegal pyramids from lawful Direct Selling businesses ?

 Almost all organisations, irrespective of whether they belong to direct-selling, conventional business or government departments, are pyramidal or hierarchal in structure.